cstuart1609/Space-Missions-EDA/README.md

 ![image](https://github.com/user-attachments/assets/03153165-eefa-415b-a728-da995fde0cc3)

 A further complication was that the launch location was occassionally not affiliated with a country but instead another geographical region, such as 'Pacific Ocean', 'Yellow Sea' and in one case 'New Mexico'.
-I also noticed an error where an Iranian launch did not include Iran in the location, instead pulling the launch site in as initial country.
+I also noticed an error where an Iranian launch entry did not include Iran in the location, instead pulling the launch site in as initial country.

-To address both issues, I opted to create a custom column that would transform the outputs for missions subject to these challenges.
+To address both issues, I opted to create a custom column that would transform the outputs for affected missions.
 Using a series of **IF** statements within M Code, I created the launch_geo column which I would use as my country field for geo mapping.
 As part of my ongoing improvement of best practice, I formatted the new columns in lower case and with _ instead of spaces for greater efficiency when querying.

 ![ETL3](https://github.com/user-attachments/assets/b2b1bad7-0d3c-42b9-a051-7a6b0c9f5ffc)

 I now saved the new table as space_location.csv which I will now add to my database in DB Browser.

 **Note:** There was number of launch facilities within Russia, China and the USA (such as Marshall Islands).
-Although this would have made for a more interesting graphic, I decided to group these as best as possible as it would make for a more powerful visualisations.
+Although this would have made for a more interesting graphic, I decided to group these as best as possible as it would make for a more powerful visualisation.
 If I were solely interested in mapping the precise location of each launch, this is something I would explore, however this does not fall within this project's objectives.
 I consider a distinction between this and clarifying launch sites within 'France' due to broader context.

 As a result of my extensive ETL work on this location data, I am able to extract the information I want with a relatively simple query (note: 21 unique launch geos were returned within the data).